ebrehault/resurrectio/README.rst

 **Any phantom deserves a resurrection.**

-Resurrection is a Chrome extension allowing to record a sequence of browser actions and to produce the corresponding `CasperJS  <http://casperjs.org/>`_ script.
+Resurrectio is a Chrome extension allowing to record a sequence of browser actions and to produce the corresponding `CasperJS  <http://casperjs.org/>`_ script.

+Resurrectio uses minimalist and functional-oriented selectors, so recorded sequences keep valid across layout and design changes.

-Compare to Selenium, **CasperJS evaluates Javascript**, so your test will not be limited to pure HTML interactions.
+As **CasperJS evaluates Javascript**, recorded sequences are not be limited to pure HTML interactions, targeted pages javascript-supported behaviors will be accurately reproduced.

-Resurrection also provides a way to produce screenshots alongside your test scenario.
+Resurrectio also provides a way to produce **screenshots** alongside your test scenario, and can export comments + screenshots in ReStructuredText format in order to generate documentation automatically from the test sequences.

 Installation
 ============